poconnell7/linear_regression_lab/README.md

 ## These are the files for the Linear Regression Lab

-There should be a starter file for the students, and a instructor/solutions file.
+There should be a starter file for the students, and an instructor/solutions file.